Honda Accord (sixth generation): Accord/Torneo Euro R (CL1, 2000–2002)

 The 2002 model was named the Euro-Rx.
-This model came with a few slight modifications from the 2000-2001 models.
+This model came with a few slight modifications from the 2000/2001 model.
 These included factory rear privacy glass, a titanium gear knob, optional Red-checker interior (original gold-checker) and bronze coloured alloy wheels.
 The high-stop spoiler also became standard on all models.
 Honda also addressed two common issues that had become apparent.
 The ECU was upgraded to resolve the issue of cold-starts causing hesitation on acceleration and the gearbox syncros were upgraded to a higher quality alloy to lengthen their lifespan.